linwenchao/mongoid-lookup/README.md

     class Region < Place; end
     class Country < Place; end

-Sometimes you want results across all models (User, Group, Page, Tag) but at other times you only want Tags or Places.
+Sometimes you'll want results across all models (User, Group, Page, Tag) but at other times you may only be interested in Tags, or even just Places.
 Mongoid makes type filtering easy, and Mongoid::Lookup leverages this feature.

 Begin by defining a lookup on your parent class: